ker2x/webaudio-waterfall/README.md

 Real-time “waterfall” spectrogram of your microphone input in the browser.
 It uses the Web Audio API for FFT data and Canvas 2D for rendering.
 No external libraries required.

+## Privacy

+- Your audio stays local in your browser.
+The app processes microphone data using the Web Audio API and draws pixels to a canvas.
+- No audio is uploaded to any server by this application.
+There is no analytics or network transmission of audio.
+- You can revoke microphone permission at any time in your browser’s site settings.

+### Privacy audit

+Audit conclusion: No audio data is sent to any server, never saved or transmitted by the application.

+- Audio capture
+  - The app uses getUserMedia to obtain microphone input locally in the browser.
+  - The audio stream is processed entirely in the client (Web Audio API) with an AnalyserNode and a Gain node for sensitivity.
+  - There is no code that streams or uploads captured audio data to any remote server.

+- Data flow and processing
+  - Magnitude data (frequency spectrum) is computed and passed to the rendering path in-memory.
+  - The rendering is done on a canvas (and an offscreen buffer) within the browser; no data is transmitted over the network as part of the visualization pipeline.
+  - No attempts to serialize, upload, or send audio or spectral data to a server are present in the code paths.

+- Persistence and local storage
+  - Settings are intentionally not persisted: saveSettings(s) is a no-op.
+  - This means no microphone or usage data is stored locally beyond in-memory runtime state.

+- Networking and external calls
+  - There are no fetch/XHR/WebSocket calls or analytics hooks in the provided code that would transmit audio or usage data.
+  - The UI and rendering logic operate entirely on-device.

+- Security/privacy notes
+  - Since microphone data remains in the browser’s memory and is not uploaded, the design aligns with a privacy-preserving, local-only workflow.
+  - When permission is granted, the application operates only locally; there is no evidence of data leaving the client.

+Bottom line

+- No audio data is sent to servers, anonymized or otherwise.
+- No audio data is saved or persisted to disk or remote endpoints.
+- No server communications are invoked by the code for audio or spectral data.

 ## Features
 - Live spectrogram rendering with adjustable FFT size, decimation (lines per second), and dynamic range.
 - Visual controls: contrast, luminosity (brightness), and input sensitivity (microphone gain).